It's all about flat fish

 While, here in the UK the most common types of commercially caught flatfish include amazing species like turbot, brill, plaice, megrim, lemon sole, and Dover sole.

-Do they taste different?
+Do flat fish taste different?

 Actually yes, flatfish on the whole tends to be much meatier than a regular fish, with quite specific flavours.
 Turbot for example has a deep pungent taste that can be described as mildly sweet and slightly nutty.
 Whereas Dover sole is very clean, making it an excellent vessel for flavour.
 Plaice meanwhile is pure umami: salty, sweet, with seaweedy notes.